virgil03-dreamcatcher/Human-Voice-Classification-and-Clustering/README.md

 # Human-Voice-Classification-and-Clustering
 Develop a machine learning-based model to classify and cluster human voice samples based on extracted audio features.
+The system will preprocess the dataset, apply clustering and classification models, and evaluate their performance.
+The final application will provide an interface for uploading audio samples and receiving predictions, deployed via Streamlit.